Chebe97/alx-pre_course/README.md

-##This is my first README file for my ALX school project
+##This is my firts README file for my ALX school project